 And there’s no reason you can’t have it all!

 You’re going to be working hard and putting in a good number of miles over the course of a few months.
-If you haven’t yet found a plan for this, might we suggest taking a look at our Half Marathon Program?
+If you haven’t yet found a plan for this, might we suggest taking a look at our 8 week half marathon training plan?

 Instead of allowing your body to be beaten down by this increased volume of training, read on for our FAVORITE half marathon training recovery tricks!